Welcome to Nursery

 In Early Years we base our learning around the children's needs and interests, however we start off with a general topic overview that our activities stem from.
 These are the topics we begin with in Nursery.

 This half term is very exciting in Nursery as it is the time where we all get to know our new teachers and friends.
 We will spend time exploring and investigating in our new classroom and finding out all about ourselves.

-Our first main topic is all about 'Myself' where the children will engage in a variety of creative activities to base their learning on.
-We will be linking these activities to the story 'Come on, Daisy'
+Our first main topic is all about 'Myself', which the children will engage in a variety of fun and creative activities to base their learning on.
+We will be learning all about our bodies including teeth, families and Autumn.

-Here are some websites to support you at home.
+Here are some websites to support you at home with maths sessions.